boundlessgeo/qgis-geogiglight-plugin/docs/source/usage.rst

 * :guilabel:`Refresh` updates the content of the branch. :guilabel:`Delete`
   removes all the layers and commit information from the GeoGig Server.
+* :guilabel:`Delete` erases the branch from the repository.
+* :guilabel:`Delete` creates a new branch at the last commit of the selected branch.

 Right-clicking a **Layer** name will provide the following options:

 * :guilabel:`Add to project` loads the layer in QGIS.
+If the layer has already been exported from the repository at a different commit, you will see *[Not in sync]* after the menu entry name.
 * :guilabel:`Delete` removes the layer from GeoGig tracking.

 At the bottom of the panel, there is the :guilabel:`Repository history` **(3)**,